Debunking 7 Myths About Child Access/Custody

-Grandparents and non-biological parents (i.e. step parents) in certain circumstances may be entitled to make decisions or be a part of the parenting plan.
+Grandparents and step-parents may be able to make decisions or be a part of the parenting plan under certain circumstances.
 The Children’s Law Reform Act sets out the necessary requirements for bringing forth an application for a non-biological parent.
 Case law also supports non-biological parents and grandparents in obtaining custody and access to the child.

 One of the main considerations is if this individual has stepped into the role of a parent and if the relationship between the individual and the child is akin to that of a parent/child relationship.

 (3.)
 The child has the final say for which parent has custody.